wp-plugins/email-form-under-post/readme.txt

 **Whats new in 1.0.4?**

-* Send New user notifications with mandrill
+* Send New user notifications with mandrill.
-* Add sample email template for new user notification/email form
+* Add sample email template for new user notification/email form.
-* CSS bug removed
+* CSS bug removed.

 **Live preview**